Richard J. Schonberger

 • A system of implementation for much-elevated 21st-century competitiveness

 A WCP benchmarking study began in 1995-1996 with 130+ companies, business units, or plants in nine countries participating.
 The project is now in phase 2 and is aided by WCP research partners in leading nations globally.
-All together, over 470 largely manufacturing organizations have participated in the two phases.
+All together, more than 500 largely manufacturing organizations have participated in the two phases.
 (The small number of non-manufacturers that have been heard from thus far include several value-adding distributors, plus a scattering of service organizations such as hospitals, government agencies, and insurance companies).

 Apogee Consulting (Singapore)